TVTower/TVTower/docs/manual_en.md

 Programme Schedule
 ------------------

 To get to the Programme Schedule, you must first enter the player's office.
 Left-click on the door or select it in the elevator plan and your in-game character will move there.
-Left-clicking on the computer in the office will present you with the Programme Schedule.
+Left-clicking on the computer in the office will open the Programme Schedule.

 You will see the first day.
 At the beginning of the game, the Opening Show and three advertisements are already in place.
 In addition, an advertisement has been scheduled as an infomercial.
 This is only the case at the beginning of the game and should give you enough time to explore the game in peace.